UltraLinear Mode: 60W/Ch into 4 ohms and 50W into 2 Ohms

 Kit without transformers and Tubes Only $499

 NOTE: Due to the high cost and weight of transformers, we are offering this kit without them.
-Output transformers can be ordered directly from (4 ohm) and the power transformer from.
+Output transformers can be Edcor CXPP50-3.4K - 50W, 3.4K (4 ohm) and the power transformer from Antek AS-2T350 - 200VA 350V.

 There are many 4 ohm loudspeakers that require a lot of reactive current.
 Many times, their impedance dips down into the 2 ohm range, especially in the upper bass power band.
 Tube amps typically have a difficult time providing this high current drive.
 Not this one.